 Pulled pork and smoked chicken quarters are pretty self-explanatory, but not everyone – and especially those unfamiliar with Texas barbecue – is as familiar with brisket.

-If you’ve had pastrami or corned beef, you’ve basically had brisket.
+If you’ve had pastrami or corned beef, you’ve eaten brisket.

-When cooked correctly, there are few meals in the world that yield such a rewarding and succulent result, but it takes time, effort and care to get that magic to happen.
+When cooked correctly, there are few foods in the world that yield such a rewarding and succulent result.
+But it takes time, effort, and care to get that magic to happen.